NillanjanSingh/NillanjanSingh/README.md

 I'm a **Computer Science undergraduate at IIT Tirupati** interested in building systems at the intersection of **AI, quantitative finance, and low-level engineering**.

-I like going beyond abstractions — from building **RAG applications and ML pipelines** to implementing **vector search engines, CPU simulators, and quantitative trading systems**.

-Currently, I'm working as a **Quantitative Research Consultant at WorldQuant**, developing and evaluating quantitative trading models.

 ---

 ## 💼 Currently